-Red or purple-tinged foliage and wilting are two common symptoms of a magnesium deficiency, which is a common ailment in Christmas Cacti.
+Red or purple-tinged foliage and wilting are two common magnesium deficiency symptoms, a common ailment in Christmas Cacti.
 It occurs mainly during the winter months when feeding and watering are restricted and cold temperatures slow the plant's nutrient uptake.
 The cactus does best in winter at temperatures around 55 to 65 °F (13 to 18 °C).
 Correcting a magnesium deficiency can be done with Epsom salts.
-It normally helps to provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon (3.8 l) of water.
+It usually helps provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon (3.8 l) of water.
 Pour the mixture into a spray bottle and spritz the tops and undersides of the foliage.
 Reapply the mixture every two weeks until the foliage returns to its original color.

 - Back to genus Schlumbergera